aws/aws-cdk/packages/aws-cdk-lib/aws-cloudwatch/README.md

 - `threshold`: the value to compare the metric against.
 - `comparisonOperator`: the comparison operation to use, defaults to `metric >= threshold`.
-- `evaluationPeriods`: how many consecutive periods the metric has to be breaching the the threshold for the alarm to trigger.
+- `evaluationPeriods`: how many consecutive periods the metric has to be breaching the threshold for the alarm to trigger.

 To create a cross-account alarm, make sure you have enabled [cross-account functionality](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Cross-Account-Cross-Region.html) in CloudWatch.
 Then, set the `account` property in the `Metric` object either manually or via the `metric.attachTo()` method.